apache/flink/docs/dev/windows.md

 which is the first firing of the window.
 In case of session windows, late firings can further lead to merging of windows, as they may "bridge" the gap between two pre-existing, unmerged windows.

+<span class="label label-info">Attention</span> You should be aware that the elements emitted by a late firing should be treated as updated results of a previous computation, i.e., your data stream will contain multiple results for the same computation.
+Depending on your application, you need to take these duplicated results into account or deduplicate them.

 ## Useful state size considerations

-The main rules to keep in mind when estimating the storage needs of your windowing computation are:
+Windows can be defined over long periods of time (such as days, weeks, or months) and therefore accumulate very large state.
+There are a couple of rules to keep in mind when estimating the storage requirements of your windowing computation:

 1. Flink creates one copy of each element per window to which it belongs.
-Given this, tumbling windows keep one copy of each element, as each element belongs to at most one window (0 if the element is late), while sliding windows create `d/s` copies of each element, as explained in the [Window Assigners](#window-assigners) section.
+Given this, tumbling windows keep one copy of each element (an element belongs to exactly window unless it is dropped late).
+In contrast, sliding windows create several of each element, as explained in the [Window Assigners](#window-assigners) section.
+Hence, a sliding window of size 1 day and slide 1 second might not be a good idea.

-2. If `fold()` or `reduce()` functions are used, there is only one value kept per window, while `apply()` keeps all the elements.
+2. `FoldFunction` and `ReduceFunction` can significantly reduce the storage requirements, as they eagerly aggregate elements and store only one value per window.
+In contrast a `WindowFunction` must accumulate all elements.

-3. Using an `Evictor` voids any pre-aggregation, as all the elements of a window have to be passed through the evictor before applying the computation (see [Evictors](#evictors)).
+3. Using an `Evictor` prevents any pre-aggregation, as all the elements of a window have to be passed through the evictor before applying the computation (see [Evictors](#evictors)).